frederic-perez/AmE-dictionary/data/idioms.md

 __bonehead__
 __bonkers__ __1__ Crazy, wacky, or strange. _There’s a guy on our corner who shouts about the end of the world; I think he’s bonkers._
 __bonus points__
+__boo hiss__ _interjection, informal_ An expression of displeasure, disagreement, or disappointment.
+The comma is often omitted. _Aw, we’re not having pizza for dinner?
+Boo hiss._
 __boo__ _slang_ One’s romantic partner.
 Often used as a term of endearment. _Syn_ bae _I don’t have any plans tonight—just staying home with my boo._
 __boo-boo__ _n_ :dart::three: /ˈbubu/ __1__ An error.
 A minor blunder, error, or mistake. _I think you made a boo-boo and listed some of the expenses twice._ _It’s only a small boo-boo.
 Don’t stress yourself._ __2__ A hurt; a cut; a bruise. _She has a little boo-boo on her knee._
 __boob tube__ _slang_ The television.